 Pro: Once approved, you get an upfront lump sum and must repay a certain amount each month subject to a fixed interest rate.
-It will be fixed monthly payment, just like a first mortgage.
+It will be a fixed monthly payment, just like a first mortgage.
 The length of the loan is shorter than first mortgages, usually five to fifteen years.

 This second mortgage can be a great way to tap into your equity and use it to improve your home’s value.
-It’s a viable option for those of you who have a low interest rate interest rate on their first mortgage and don’t want to do a cash-out refinance on that first mortgage (see #4 below).
+It’s a viable option for those of you who have a low interest rate on their first mortgage and don’t want to do a cash-out refinance on that first mortgage (see #4 below).
 The interest is tax deductible, but check with your tax advisor, of course.

 Con: Typically that second loan’s interest rate is slightly higher than the market interest rates available.
 You’ve also now added an additional monthly mortgage payment.